futurebass121/OSRS-RuneLite-Humanlike-Clicker/README.md

 ## Humanization Settings Explained

+This script tries to act like a real person, not a robot.
+The settings below help you fine-tune how “human” your clicks look and feel:

-- **Randomness:**
+- **Randomness**
-  Higher means more random timing and position (feels more human).
+  *How much the click timing and position varies.*
+  - **Low value:** Clicks are nearly the same every time (robotic).
+  - **High value:** Clicks are more unpredictable (like a distracted or tired human).

-- **Error Rate:**
+- **Error Rate**
-  How often it purposely messes up (misses or double-clicks).
+  *How often the script intentionally makes mistakes, like missing the target or double-clicking.*
+  - **0:** Never messes up.
+  - **Higher values:** Sometimes clicks the wrong spot, double-clicks, or pauses awkwardly—just like a real player zoning out or misclicking.

-- **Fatigue Drift:**
+- **Fatigue Drift**
-  Makes the mouse drift a bit, like if your hand was getting tired.
+  *Simulates your hand getting tired and drifting off target over time.*
+  - **Low value:** Mouse stays on target.
+  - **High value:** Mouse drifts more, like your hand is getting lazy or tired after a while.

+- **Click Speed (% slower)**
+  *Makes every click take longer, as if you’re getting tired or distracted.*
+  - **0%:** Original (fastest) speed.
+  - **100%:** Twice as slow as the original speed.
+  - **Tip:** If you want to play it safe, use a higher value for less “bot-like” clicking.

+- **Breaks**
-The script also takes random breaks (5–15 seconds every 1–3 minutes) and shows you when the next break is.
+  The script will automatically take random breaks (5–15 seconds every 1–3 minutes) to mimic a real person pausing for a drink, a stretch, or to answer a message.

+---

+### Recommended Settings

+- For **maximum safety**: Use higher randomness, a small error rate, and some fatigue drift.
+Set click speed to at least 20–30% slower than default.
+- For **maximum speed**: Lower randomness, error, and fatigue, and keep click speed at 0%.
+(But this is more bot-like and riskier!)

 ---